 Besides Corporate Services, we have a wide range of other services and insurance to support your investment and Business in Thailand.

 Once you successfully set up your business in Thailand, it is important to protect it.
 Have peace of mind running your business and achieving your goals with business insurance.

-Protect your business property with property insurance and receive compensation from fires, floods, robbery, and invasive damage to your property.
+Protect your business property with property insurance and receive compensation for fires, floods, robbery, and invasive damage to your property.
 Additional add-ons are also available to purchase along with your main policy.

 Get the Thai elite visa, which allows you to reside in Thailand for a long-term (5, 10, or 20 years), while also providing you with benefits.
 It suits investors and business people who would travel to Thailand multiple times a year.

 Ensure your business has cash flow and all financial activities are supported.
 Whether your a sole trader or in a partnership, SME loans are available for you.
 Get more credit facilities in the form of a loan to drive your business.
 We’re here to support your business in Thailand.

 Thaiger will support you with the operation of essential relevant services for any of your proceedings and provision in Thailand.
 To provide assistance and advice on all legal and corporate concerns.

 Whether you’re looking to invest, purchase, sell or rent, find out everything you need to know about buying and selling properties in Thailand with our professional teams.